 Address: Community Base, 113 Queens Road, Brighton, BN1 3XG

 Initially, you will need to talk to a local organisation such as statutory services (eg. Social Services or similar) or a local refugee organisation such as Voices in Exile or Lewes Refugee Support.
-They will help you fill in our referral form.
 We also accept NHS referrals from the Counselling Service or from your GP.
 Any referral to The Sanctuary Project should be made on our referral form (Word document) which is usually filled in by a health, voluntary, or social services professional, or local refugee organisation, in conversation with the client directly.

-Please email the completed form to email@example.com or, if you are unsure of how to do this or need more help, please contact us via the email address for advice: email@example.com.
+Please email the completed form to email@example.com or, if you are unsure of how to do this or need more help, please contact us for advice using the same email address.

 Black Minority Ethnic (BME) Psychotherapeutic Counselling Service, Brighton and Hove Wellbeing Service